Consumer Medicine Information

 If you forget to use it

-If you miss a dose of BYETTA, skip that dose and take your next dose at the next prescribed time.
+If you miss a dose of BYETTA, skip that dose and inject your next dose at the next prescribed time.

-Do not take an extra dose or increase the amount of your next dose to make up for the one you missed.
+Do not inject an extra dose or increase the amount of your next dose to make up for the one you missed.

 Ask your healthcare professional if you are not sure what to do.